reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

-To change their composition, Folios support a rebalancing process over a finite period of time during which either the `AUCTION_LAUNCHER` or anyone else can start Dutch Auctions to rebalance the Folio toward the rebalance targets.
+To change their composition, Folios support a rebalancing process during which either the `AUCTION_LAUNCHER` (or anyone else, with restriction) can start Dutch Auctions to rebalance the Folio toward the defined basket unit.
 Each Dutch Auction manifests as an exponential decay between two prices under the assumption that the ideal clearing price (incl slippage) lies in between the price bounds.

-The `AUCTION_LAUNCHER` is trusted to be provide additional precision to the rebalance process, either by: (i) modifying the rebalance targets; or (ii) tweaking the auction price curve, within reason.
-In both cases, the `AUCTION_LAUNCHER` is bound to act within the bounds set by the `REBALANCE_MANAGER`.
-If an auction is opened permissionlessly instead, the caller has no sway over the rebalance targets or price curve.
-Rebalances _away_ from the rebalance targets are always disallowed.
+The `AUCTION_LAUNCHER` is trusted to be provide additional input to the rebalance process, either by: (i) setting the final BU weights to use; (ii) setting the basket unit targets (limits) to use to size the auction; (iii) what tokens to include in the auction; or (iv) tweaking the asset prices, depending on `IFolio.PriceControl` level.
+In all cases, the `AUCTION_LAUNCHER` is bound to act within the bounds set by the `REBALANCE_MANAGER`, who is free to use zero-width ranges to remove degrees of freedom from the `AUCTION_LAUNCHER` .
+If an auction is opened permissionlessly instead of by the `AUCTION_LAUNCHER`, the caller has no sway over any details of the auction, and it is always for all tokens in the rebalance.

 `REBALANCE_MANAGER` is expected to be the timelock of the rebalancing governor associated with the Folio.

 `AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
 If they are offline the auction can be opened through the permissonless route instead.
 If the `AUCTION_LAUNCHER` is not just offline but actively evil, at-best they can maximally deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.

-There is no limit to how many auctions can be opened during a rebalance, just how many auction lengths fit within the rebalance period.
+There is no limit to how many auctions can be opened during a rebalance.
+If the `AUCTION_LAUNCHER` is calling `openAuction` near any boundary that would expire their period, the period is extended so that a period of nonuse occurs before transition to the next phase.

 ### Architecture